 * Group tests more than 60 popular rice products

-* Finds nearly all contained some level of inorganic arsenic
+* Nearly all contained some level of inorganic arsenic

-* Food industry groups argue against singling out one source of arsenic
+* Food industry opposes singling out one source of arsenic

-LOS ANGELES, Sept 19 (Reuters) - Consumer Reports is urging U.S. limits for arsenic in rice after tests of more than 60 popular products -- from Kellogg’s Rice Krispies cereal to Gerber infant cereal -- showed that most contained some level of inorganic arsenic, a known human carcinogen.
+LOS ANGELES/NEW YORK, Sept 19 (Reuters) - Consumer Reports is urging U.S. limits for arsenic in rice after tests of more than 60 popular products - from Kellogg’s Rice Krispies to Gerber infant cereal - showed most contained some level of inorganic arsenic, a known human carcinogen.

-The watchdog group said that some varieties of brown rice -- including brands sold by Whole Foods Markets Inc and Wal-Mart Stores Inc -- contained particularly significant levels of inorganic arsenic.
+The watchdog group said some varieties of brown rice - including brands sold by Whole Foods Markets Inc and Wal-Mart Stores Inc - contained particularly significant levels of inorganic arsenic.

 It recommended ways for children and adults to limit their intake of rice products each week and said U.S. regulators should ban arsenic-containing drugs and pesticides used in crop and animal production.